-“The greenest games ever” is the promise that helped separate Sydney from Beijing in the 1992 bid for the Olympics.
+“The greenest games ever” was the promise that helped separate Sydney from Beijing in the 1992 bid for the Olympics.

 A detailed life cycle profile was a condition of supply for all building materials.
 This information was collated into the Olympics Building Products Life Cycle Inventory Database (OLCI).

-As all suppliers had to supply information based on the same “level playing field” controlling factors, the resultant OLCI, now called OzLCI was arguably, the the most comprehensive database of its type.
+As all suppliers had to supply information based on the same “level playing field” controlling factors, the resultant OLCI, now called OzLCI was arguably, the most comprehensive database of its type.

 With support from a group of eight specialist scientists, architects and engineers, Ecquate Pty.
 Ltd. was established in March 2008 and successfully tendered for the ongoing licence for LCADesign and its associated national databases.

 For these regions, Ecquate also provide BIM LCA, environmental product declarations, background assessment data, comparative building product analysis and associated services to LCI database suppliers and a wide range of client companies.
 Ecquate develop type III environmental product declarations conformant with ISO 14025 and/or EN 15804.
-We provide data for sustainability measures including corporate sustainability reporting, triple bottom line accounting, and quality estimates for sustainability governance for individual countries that use the Environmental Sustainability Index and Environmental Performance Index.
+We provide data for sustainability measures including corporate sustainability reporting, triple bottom line accounting and quality estimates for sustainability governance for individual countries that use the Environmental Sustainability Index and Environmental Performance Index.
 Ecquate also support the data provisions of the United Nations Global Compact Cities Programme and Circles of Sustainability.

 After some additional research and by using third party software, BIM pre-processing routines were developed to extend the application of LCADesign from 100 elements to projects of any size.
 Relative "What if" styles of iterative analysis of projects like comparing the Melbourne Cricket Ground with the Olympic Stadium can now be completed in minutes.